plimaye0329/PulsarXplorer/README.md

     - **Color**: Width (ms)
     - **Size**: S/N (Signal-to-Noise Ratio)
 - Click any point to open the associated candidate image
-- Histogram: Shows the distribution of the Y-axis quantity
+- **Histogram**: Shows the distribution of the Y-axis quantity

+- **Tabular Data**:
+    - Shows the burst properties mentioned above and the TransientX PNG files
+    - The scatter plot can be filtered by applying filters on different burst properties
+        - For example: Only visualize high S/N ratio candidates using a (> 30) filter in the S/N column
+    - User can click on any tabular cell to open the associated candidate image

 ## 📬 Contact